Pennsylvanians advanced oil industry infrastructure and later helped invent “QWERTY” typewriter keyboard.

 Using an Atlantic & Great Western Railroad flatcar, the brothers secured two tanks in order to ship oil in bulk.
-Patent no. 53,794 describes and illustrates the railroad car’s design.
+The patent (no. 53,794) described and illustrated the railroad car’s design.

 The nature of our invention consists in combining two large, light tanks of iron or wood or other material with the platform of a common railway flat freight-car, making them practically part of the car, so as they carry the desired substance in bulk instead of in barrels, casks, or other vessels or packages, as is now universally done on railway cars.

 Development of railroad tank cars came when traditional designs, including the flatcar, hopper, and boxcar, proved inadequate for large amounts of oil — often shipped in 42-gallon barrels.